“Welcome to our ool,” said a sign in the 70’s. “Notice there’s no ‘P’ in it? Let’s keep it that way.”

 “I think about all the sex in the same way,” said a prostate cancer survivor that was currently undergoing hormone therapy, after undergoing radiation and a simple surgery.
 “I’m not saying that I had girls clamoring after me, but in every man’s life there are opportunities, so many opportunities, that I failed to cash on in.”

-“What stopped you?” asked a man that had had three knee surgeries and a skin graft to remove some light spots of skin cancer.
+“What stopped you?” asked a man who had had three knee surgeries and a skin graft to remove some light spots of skin cancer.
 “Were you chicken?”

 “I guess what I’m saying,” prostate cancer survivor added amid the jokes and laughter that followed, “Is that my life could’ve all been so different.
 It could’ve had so much more fun.
 I may be focusing on sex to point that out, but in so many other areas I was just so cautious, too cautious for a young man.”